waterbycounty

 What's happening with rivers in Wells County right now?

-Wells County's primary USGS streamgage on the SHEYENNE RIVER ABOVE HARVEY, ND is currently reading 15.5 cubic feet per second — 106% of the long-term mean of 14.61 cfs.
+Wells County's primary USGS streamgage on the SHEYENNE RIVER ABOVE HARVEY, ND has a pipeline snapshot of 15.5 cubic feet per second — 106% of the long-term mean of 14.61 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wells County water compare to the North Dakota average?